wxwern/cs2103t-tp/docs/StyleDemo.md

 #### Deleting job applications - `delete --application`

 <span class="learning-outcome pill">:trophy: How to delete job applications in Jobby</span> <span class="intermediate pill">Intermediate</span>

+<span class="danger pill">:warning: Deletion is permanent and there is no way to undo it.</span>

 ##### Format
 ```